RaunakRoy96/redux-essentials-example-app/README.md

 > You can work around this by setting a `NODE_OPTIONS=--openssl-legacy-provider` environment variable before starting the dev server.
 > Details: https://github.com/webpack/webpack/issues/14532#issuecomment-947012063

+> **Raunak's Note**: This branch follows the offical redux tutorial and all the steps are recreated for practice.

 ## Available Scripts

 In the project directory, you can run: